TheOdinProject/curriculum/foundations/introduction/how_does_the_web_work.md

 * Briefly explain what a server is.
 * Explain what IP addresses are.
 * Explain what DNS servers are.
-* In your own words, explain what happens when you run a search on google.com.

 ### Assignment